- Types of Intermittent Fasting

 - 12pm and 8pm

-Some people will decrease the eating window even further, such as 20/4 or even as lower as 23/1, only eating during one hour a day.
-Starting with the standard 16/8 is best for most people.
+Some people will decrease the eating window even further, such as 20/4 or even as low as 23/1, only eating for one hour a day.
+Starting with the standard intermittent fasting 16/8 is best for most people.

 Other types of intermittent fasting include:

-- Skipping meals each day, such as not having breakfast or lunch and eating a nutritous meal at dinner, then fasting until breakfast the next morning.
+- Skipping meals each day, such as not having breakfast or lunch and eating a nutritious meal at dinner, then fasting until breakfast the next morning.

 - Fat fasting, which means eating only fats for a few days to induce ketosis.
 This is common with those following the ketogenic diet.
 Although you’re still eating food during this time, it can be considered an intermittent form of fasting because you’re “fasting” your body of glucose through the very high fat intake.

-Now that we understand the amount of time involved with common forms of intermittent fasting, it’s time to talk about frequency.
+Now that you understand the amount of time involved with common forms of intermittent fasting, it’s time to talk about frequency.
 How often can you partake in these forms of fasting?

-Bottom line: there’s really no wrong answer here.
-Just pay attention to how your body responds to what you’re doing.
+Here’s the bottom line when it comes to intermittent fasting: There’s really no wrong answer here.
+Just pay attention to how your body responds to what you’re doing, and consult a dietitian or doctor with any concerns over potential negative side effects.
 You might want to:

 - Test your glucose and ketone levels and monitor your glucose-ketone index for changes.